- 15 Days -

 Today you take an afternoon flight back to Auckland in time to connect with your homeward flight to the USA.
 Kia Ora New Zealand and please return one day soon.

 Until this is completed, please email us with your intended date of travel and the number of days you will have to explore our beautiful country.

 We will respond with some exciting ideas within 24-hours

 Send this to [email protected]

 This is New Zealand’s most important historic site where in 1840 New Zealand’s founding document was signed, the Treaty of Waitangi.
 The Treaty Grounds features the Treaty House, the carved Meeting House and the world’s largest ceremonial war canoe.
 Be sure to visit the exciting new Te Kongahu Museum of Waitangi opened in February 2016 and telling the story of Maori and European contact and the ongoing development of New Zealand as a nation.

-This is an organized coach tour to Cape Reinga at the very top of the North Island where the Pacific Ocean & the Tasman Sea.
+This is an organized coach tour to Cape Reinga at the very top of the North Island where the Pacific Ocean meets the Tasman Sea.
 Travel via the spectacular 90 Mile Beach and experience the wild beauty of this vast and untouched region, including the thrills of sand-boarding on the massive sand dunes that face the beach.

 Cruise the Bay of Islands in search of dolphin on board our purpose built catamaran as well as experiencing the breathtaking 'Hole in the Rock'.
 Includes an island stopover on beautiful Urupukapuka Island Reserve.

 As well as a chance to spot some dolphins, going through the hole in the rock is a highlight of the cruise.

 The purpose built catamaran allows for some amazing photo opportunities of the friendly, playful dolphins.